 Named Blue Clouds, in honour of Michael Wisdom’s Mawingo Farm (meaning Cloud Farm) in Kenya, by the end of 2019, the first cheeses were ready, although Chris continually tweaks his production to ensure the best possible results.
 Of course, like so many other small businesses, the events of 2020 were to have a dramatic impact on distribution, but Blue Clouds has weathered the storm.
 With a mild and creamy flavour, Chris’s cheese and cheesemaking processes have already featured in Good Cheese magazine and you can now find Blue Clouds in local stores, farm shops and delicatessens including of course nearby Balcombe stores, Forest and Field and Cloughs both in Lindfield.

-If you like Sussex cheese and in particular this cheese, you may also like:
+If you like this post about cheese and this new Sussex cheesemaker, you may also like: